pgaskin/easy-novnc/README.md

 ## Installation
 - Binaries for the latest commit can be downloaded [here](https://ci.appveyor.com/project/geek1011/easy-novnc/build/artifacts).
 - It can also be [deployed to Heroku](https://heroku.com/deploy).
-- A docker image is available: [geek1011/easy-novnc:latest](https://hub.docker.com/r/geek1011/easy-novnc).
+- A Docker image is available: [geek1011/easy-novnc:latest](https://hub.docker.com/r/geek1011/easy-novnc).
-- You can build your own binaries with go 1.12 or newer using `go get github.com/geek1011/easy-novnc` or by cloning this repo and running `go build`.
+- You can build your own binaries with go 1.13 or newer using `go get github.com/geek1011/easy-novnc` or by cloning this repo and running `go build`.

 ## Usage
 ```